aln0071/jformat/README.md

 # jformat
-Bash script to format all JSON files inside a folder
+Shell script to format all JSON files inside a folder